shihanmax/shihanmax.github.io/_posts/2019-08-22-How transferable are features in deep neural networks.md

 ---
-title: How transferable are features in deep neural networks
+title: How Transferable Are Features In Deep Neural Networks
 layout: post
 categories: 'NLP'
 tags: